true-while/AzureFastStartForIoT/Connected Campus/README.md

 To provide a more visually attractive way of viewing the data, a standard UWP App has been created for you to visualise the data.
 This will connect to the Event Hub compatible endpoint associated with your IoT Hub and read the messages.

-You will get these details under IoTHub Settings -> Messaging section under Device-to-CLoud Settings we have Event Hub-compatible name is nothing but EventHubEntity and Event Hub-compatible endpoint

 1. Open the [Client App](source/ClientApp/ClientApp.sln) application in another instance of Visual Studio.
 2. Open the MainPage.xaml.cs file.
 3. On line 38 (the *ConnectionString* variable) remove the reference to the service bus endpoint, i.e. `sb://ihsuprodamres036dednamespace.servicebus.windows.net/` and replace it with your own __Event Hub-compatible endpoint__ as recorded in the *Step 1 - Build an IoT Hub* section above.